 Blend until smooth.
 Your dressing is ready.

 Preheat the oven to 350 degrees F (180 degrees C).
-Line ½ cup walnuts on a baking tray in a single layer.
+Arrange ½ cup walnuts on a baking tray in a single layer.

 Toast for 3-4 minutes or until they are crisp.